althonos/lightmotif/README.md

 Motif scanning with position weight matrices (also known as position-specific scoring matrices) is a robust method for identifying motifs of fixed length inside a biological sequence.
-They can be used to identify transcription factor binding sites in DNA, or protease cleavage site in polypeptides
+They can be used to identify transcription factor binding sites in DNA, or protease cleavage site in polypeptides.

 The `lightmotif` library provides a Rust crate to run very efficient searches for a motif encoded in a position weight matrix.
 The position